 Note: This is a fine weather route only – even at normal flow it has a number of swift river crossings.

-From the swing bridge the track remains on the true left until a cableway is reached.
+After crossing the swing bridge the track remains on the true left until a cableway is reached.
 Cross this cableway to the true right and continue downstream along the river edge for 200-300 m then pick up the track through the forest and follow this to Crawford Junction Hut which is sited on a low terrace overlooking the Crawford/Kokatahi confluence.

 Time: 3 hr 30 min – 4 hr